thirtysix/TFBS_footprinting_manuscript/README.md

 ---
 ### __006.clustermap.py__
 **DESCRIPTION:**
-Using the list DBTFs, extract expression data from the FANTOM dataset and perform cluster analysis and produce clustermap figure.
-Using data from The Protein Atlas, identify which DBTFs have tissue-specific expression and produce matrix figure.
+Using the list of DB TFs, extract expression data from the FANTOM dataset and perform cluster analysis and produce clustermap figure.
+Using data from The Protein Atlas, identify which DB TFs have tissue-specific expression and produce matrix figure.

 __INPUTS:__
 * (/data_raw/FANTOM) Bulk RNA-Seq gene expression data from the FANTOM 5 project.
 Custom parquet file has been created to limit the FANTOM 5 data to expression of only those TF genes described in the JASPAR database.
 Likewise, disease tissues have been removed and remaining healthy tissues grouped to top-level umbrella tissues (\~220MB \*.txt.gz to \~1.1MB \*.parquet)